 - New confusion, trouble speaking or weakness in the face or limbs

-If you notice symptoms like these contact local emergency services or go to the nearest hospital without delay.
-Once you are safe you can inform your clinic and Cura coordinator so they understand what happened and can help with next steps.
+If you notice symptoms like these, contact local emergency services or go to the nearest hospital without delay.
+Once you are safe, you can inform your clinic and Cura coordinator so they understand what happened and can help with practical next steps.

 This article is for general information only.
-It does not replace advice from your own doctors or local healthcare services.
+It does not replace advice from your own doctors, emergency services or local healthcare providers.